madhavikoduganti/Foodie/Rasa_basic_folder/data/nlu.md

 - please tell me who created you
 - tell me more about your creators
 - tell me more about your founders
+- Is the sky blue
+- I think I have malaria
+- Earth is blue.
+Water is blue.
+Sky is blue
+- What is the meaning of universe anyway
+- I like turmeric a lot
+- sky is blue
+- is there god.
+Does he eat dosa
+- I love my life
+- I like chocolate
+- Orange is orange
+- Chocolate is brown
+- UpGrad is the best
+- Grand Canyon is amazing
+- roses are red
+- I am crazy
+- I dont know you tell me
+- I dont know what to say
+- on cloud 9
+- I am ok with anything

 ## synonym:300to700
 - 300-700